LukeSmithxyz/emailwiz/README.md

    You may need to request these ports be opened to send mail successfully.
    Vultr and most other VPS providers will respond immediately and open the ports for you if you open a support ticket.
+7. If you have a firewall, you'll need to open ports on your side as well.
+For example, with `ufw`, just run: `ufw allow 587` on ports 587, 993 and 25 (you will need port 80 for Certbot too).

 ## Post-install requirement!